 Claudio Gnoli has put a copy of Ranganathan's Colon Classification online for you to peruse.

-The Taxonomy Warehouse has links to approximately 73 different subject categories covering areas from "Arts and Humanities" to "Sports and Recreation."
+The Taxonomy Warehouse had links to approximately 73 different subject categories covering areas from "Arts and Humanities" to "Sports and Recreation" but unfortunately went dark at the end of 2021.
+The home page is archived on the Wayback Machine. but the search function only results in errors.

 The JISC or Joint Information Systems Committee — which provides free help and advice to the UK Further Education and Higher Education communities — has a comprehensive Directory of Metadata Vocabularies that is worth investigation.